Rules

 (f) Examine persons presenting testimony;

-If the Board has appointed a hearing examiner to be the presiding officer at the hearing, the hearing examiner shall submit a report to the Board not later than the 30th day after the date the hearing is concluded.
-The report must include:
+A. If the Board has appointed a hearing officer to be the presiding officer at the hearing, the hearing officer shall submit a proposal for decision to the Board not later than the 30th day after the date the hearing is concluded.
+The proposal for decision must include:

 (1) A summary of the subject matter of the hearing;

-(2) A summary of the evidence received; and
+(2) A summary of the evidence or public comments received; and

-(3) The presiding officer's recommendations for Board action on the subject matter of the hearing.
+(3) The hearing officer's recommendations for Board action on the subject matter of the hearing.

-A copy of the report shall be provided to the applicant and to each party who provided comments or to each designated party.
-The applicant and other parties who receive the report may submit to the Board written exceptions to the report within 10 days of issuance of the report.
+B. A copy of the proposal for decision shall be provided to the applicant and to each party who provided comments or to each designated party.
+The applicant and other parties who receive the proposal for decision may submit to the Board written exceptions to the report within 10 days of issuance of the proposal for decision.

 The Board shall act on a permit or permit amendment application within 60 days after the final hearing on the application is concluded.